rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 The Linux kernel source tree contains several files named Makefile (a makefile is simply a text file with directives and it also describes the relationships among the files in a program).
        These makefiles help to glue together the thousands of other files that make up the kernel source.
 What is more important to us here is that the makefiles also contain targets.
 The targets are the commands, or directives, that are executed by the make program.

 !!!
-Tip
+Caution

 ### Avoid Needless Kernel Upgrades
 Bear in mind that if you have a working system that is stable and well behaved, there is little reason to upgrade the kernel unless one of these conditions holds for you:

 - A security or bug fix affects your system and must be applied
 - You need a specific new feature in a stable release

 In the case of a security fix, decide whether the risk really affects you—for example, if the security issue is found in a device driver that you don’t use, then there may be no reason to upgrade.
 In the case of a bug fix release, read carefully through the release notes and decide if the bugs really affect you—if you have a stable system, upgrading the kernel with patches you never use may be pointless.

 On production systems, the kernel shouldn’t simply be upgraded just to have “the latest kernel”; you should have a truly compelling reason to upgrade.

 The Makefile in the root of the kernel source tree contains specific targets that can be used in prepping the kernel build environment, configuring the kernel, compiling the kernel, installing the kernel, and so on.
 Some of the targets are discussed in more detail here: